goradd/got/README.md

 		will always look in the current directory last unless the current directory is specified in the list in another location.
 Relative paths must start with a dot (.) or double-dot (..).
 		Absolute paths must start with a forward slash (/).

-		Start a path with "GOPATH" to have it substitute the current gopath.
+When running on go 1.11, if the output directory or an include path starts with a module path, the actual disk location will be substituted.
+On Go 1.10 or lower, a path will be compared against all import paths.
+Since the import paths depend on the directory where this is run, it is important to make sure the current working directory is the same as the application source you want to inspect.

 examples:
 	got -t got -i -o ../templates
-	got -I .;../tmpl;GOPATH/src/projectTemplates file1.tmpl file2.tmpl
+	got -I .;../tmpl;example.com/projectTemplates file1.tmpl file2.tmpl
 ```

 ## Basic Syntax
 Template tags start with {{ and end with }}.